Senior Representation Policy & Process

 - Provide all players with a full PNZ uniform on their first year of representation and replace items as required after 5 years of representation.
 All other uniform items are purchased at the players expense.

-PNZ aims to provide as fair and cost effective process as possible while choosing the best representative teams possible.
-We recognise there are many aspects involved in being a good representative player.
+PNZ aims to provide as fair and cost-effective process as possible while choosing the best representative teams possible.
+PNZ recognises that there are many aspects involved in being a good representative player.
 Apart from the obvious technical skills and experience, a player must have:

 - a strategic understanding of the game.